chrisgarrity/scratch2-tips-translation/README.md

-# scratch-translator-resources
+# scratch2-tips-translation
-Source files and images for translators to translate Scratch materials
+Source files and images for translators to translate Scratch tips materials